OscaeGTX/CODEX-DELTA-ONE-HYPER/README.md

 Administration Required to reach out to the Developer Immediately!!!
 Email: ziamziamtech@gmail.com Contact: +61413350483 website: https://digitalsovereignty.com
 This is the same developer of IonQ.
-Ref: host ing organisation failed to be reached in all communications access lines. systems decommissioning is inevitable
+Ref: hosting organisation failed to be reached in all communications access lines. systems decommissioning is inevitable
 ---

 # CODEX